 - Slowly add ice water, about 2 tablespoons at a time, until you have a stiff dough.

-- Form the dough into a ball, wrap in plastic, and refrigerate until firm, about half hour.
+- Form the dough into a ball, wrap in plastic, and refrigerate until firm, about a half-hour.

 - Make the filling by combining with the rest of the ingredients, except for the egg.